top of page

-Absolute beginners.
+• Absolute beginners.
 For those who have never played tennis before, the easier pace can help to build racket skills.
 Many players even find their fitness and skills improve so much they move into playing full tennis.
+We can even lend you a racket to get you started.

 Walking tennis rules